pedrolpena/uhdas_ladcp_terminal/README.md

 Deprecated
 ===========

-We are currently using and maintaining a java clone of this program which you can find here.
-[AOML LADCP Terminal](https://github.com/pedrolpena/aoml_ladcp_terminal)
+We are currently using and maintaining a java clone of this program which you can find here [AOML LADCP Terminal](https://github.com/pedrolpena/aoml_ladcp_terminal).
 This repository is being kep here for historical purposes.